aniela2906/G/groupG_summary.md

 * Nevus: Symmetrical lesion, with even borders, uniform color (from light brown to black) and diameter up to 6 mm.
 (13 images fall under this category).

-•	Squamous cell carcinoma: From an erythematous, scaly papule to an ulcerated, disintegrating Tumor.
+* Squamous cell carcinoma: From an erythematous, scaly papule to an ulcerated, disintegrating Tumor.
 (22 images fall under this category).

 *	Seborrheic keratosis: More or less raised lesions above the skin surface, sometimes pedunculated, with a smooth, lumpy, or rough surface, pale or brown color.
 (25 images fall under this category).

-##Missing data
+## Missing data

 Each skin lesion is made up of a maximum of 26 features, where each line denotes a skin lesion, and each column denotes a feature.
 It seems that there is a pattern of missing values.
 The same values are missing in every observation.
 There are some cells that contain "UNK" indicating unknown or missing data (“background_father”, “background_mother”, “grew”, “changed”, “itch”).